alejooroncoy/Anime/README.md

 ## 📜 Description 📜
-Animes is a page maked with HTML and Boostrap.
+Animes is page maked in Codigo Tecsup Bootcamp Fullstack Developer 👨‍💻

 ## 👨‍💻 Technologies Used 👨‍💻